manyminds/api2go/README.md

 }
 ```

-Here, you can choose what you want to implement too, but, you must at least implement `MarshalReferences` and `MarshalLinkedRelations`.
+Here, you can choose what you want to implement as well.
+But if your API has any relationships,
+you must at least implement `MarshalReferences` and `MarshalLinkedRelations`.

 `MarshalReferences` must be implemented in order for api2go to know which relations are possible for your struct.